 Q: Does my child need to attend every single meeting and campout?

-No, Scouts aren’t required to attend everything.
+A: No, Scouts aren’t required to attend everything.
 However, the more they participate, the more they’ll get out of Scouting—advancing in rank, building friendships, and gaining leadership experience.
 Missing occasionally is fine (sports, school, and family come first), but consistent participation is the best path to success.

 Parent Involvement and Time Commitment